hallisoneifler/shoppingCart-ui/README.md

 # Shopping-cart-ui

-It's also possible to access in mobile
+It's also possible to access on mobile

 ## Prerequisites